NekoIncardine/valorscripts-master/README.md

 To wit:
 - It implements a "Basic Attack" limit, which zeroes out the Stamina cost.
 It's intended for a Basic Attacks houserule derived from Valor Alter (also by Quinn Gordon).
 - It implements a "Free Technique" modifier, which zeroes out the Technique Point cost.
 It's intended for things like picking weapons up off the floor, akin to the Valor Fighting Game rules.

-Future objectives in scope include:
-- Extending the sheet with a dedicated page for Challenge Points from Tools of the Trade
+- It implements the "Proficiencies" tab, a dedicated tab for handling the Challenge Points variant from Tools of the Trade.

 # Valor Script Repository